 Just Moved In?
-These Are the Essential Items You Need to Make It Feel Like Home
+These 8 Decor Essentials Will Make It Feel like a Home

-It's no surprise that this essential item tops our new home list—I credit my buttery-soft linen sheets for my consistent nights of restful sleep.
+It's no surprise that this essential item tops our new home list.
+We credit our buttery-soft linen sheets for our consistent nights of restful sleep.
 Not only are they super-soft and beautiful to look at, but they also keep me cool in summer and warm in winter so I never wake up in the middle of the night reaching for the fan or an extra blanket.

-Yes, it's an essential.
 The sight of an empty apartment can be a bit grim, but as soon as you start introducing signs of life, you'll begin to feel more at home in the space.
-The best way to do that is with big, leafy plants that bring in the outdoors and purify the air around you.
-Oh, it'll need a stylish pot or basket, too.
+The best way to do that is with big, leafy plants that bring the outdoors in.
+Pop them in chic pots for added style and to elevate a room further.

 In a lot of new apartments, your only mirror is located above your bathroom vanity which is hardly ideal for times when you want to see your entire outfit at a glance.
-A separate full-length mirror in your bedroom is perfect for not only checking yourself on the way out, but is also great for bouncing light around the room and acting as a decor piece as well.
+A separate full-length mirror in your bedroom is perfect for not only checking yourself on the way out, but is also great for bouncing light around the room, helping create the illusion of more space, and acting as a decor piece as well.

 Not too small, not too big—the perfect area rug will make all the difference to your interior design scheme.
 If your new place has carpet that you're not so keen on, rugs are a great way to redirect attention away from the floor.
 They also add a cosy touch underfoot and help to define areas easily which is great for smaller, open-plan apartments.